funkyfuture/deck-chores/docs/usage.rst

 .. envvar:: CLIENT_TIMEOUT

-    The timeout for responses from the Docker daemon.
+    The timeout for responses from the Docker daemon in seconds without unit indicator.
 The default is imported from *docker-py*.

 .. envvar:: DOCKER_HOST